kevinta893/wanikani-common-vocab-indicator/README.md

 ## Changes

 1. Move indicator to the right side
-2. Hide indicator it is not a common word or unknown word
+2. Hide indicator it is not a common word
+3. Add cacher (html5 local storage) to reduce calls to the Jisho Api